shroom-gang/shroom_game/README.md

 	exchange materials with roots to obtain sugars (could give achievment called "symbyosis")
 ###### phases
 	spore
-		fly around and find a place to germinate colonisation
+		fly around and find a place to colonise colonisation
-		materials consumed during this phase affect stats certain materials and environments will give special traits fruiting
+		opens menu where stat points can be asigned based on materials around location fruiting
 		the magority of the game where you run around and kill stuff idk